StarGW-net/sRSS/README.md

 A fork of Flym version 2.4.0 (https://github.com/FredJul/Flym) with the following changes:

-• Option to remove thumbnails in listing (they were taking up way too much space!)
+• Option to remove thumbnails in listing (they were taking up way too much space!)<br>
 • Divider between articles to make it clearer
 • Add option to increase text size applies to articles list as well as article
 • Fixed bottom nav bar in darkmode